lbrenman/ai-deploy-to-live-devops-pipeline-example-gha/readme.md

 DevOps Flow:
 * Developer versions their project in the UI when ready to promote, exports the project, and updates the manifest folder with the new version number
+  * Can export project using the UI or using the CLI (e.g. `ampint project export -n LBclitest -pv V14`)
 * Developer pushes the updates to Github
 * Project check in triggers the Github action which promotes the project to LIVE, overrides the connection with LIVE (Production) credentials and enables the integration
     ![Image](https://i.imgur.com/SHZeDjq.png)